willmasse/tao_autosave_plugin/README.md

     'active' => true,
     'tags' => array('tools')
 )
+'''

+## Usage
-Finally enable the plugins for respective questions by adding the categories 'saveButton' and/or 'autoSave' in the Properties of each test item in Test Authoring.
+Enable the plugins for respective questions by adding the categories 'saveButton' and/or 'autoSave' in the Properties of each test item in Test Authoring.